-After experiencing high levels of gun violence and several cases of mass shootings in the 2000s, Argentina implemented a national framework to prevent the proliferation of weapons and ammunition in the country and classified gun-related violence as a public health issue.
-It notably established a National Programme for the Voluntary Surrender of Firearms, which allowed the government to collect and destroy about 300,000 guns and two million rounds of ammunition.
+After experiencing high levels of gun violence and several mass shootings in the 2000s, Argentina established a national framework to prevent the proliferation of weapons and ammunition in the country and classified gun-related violence as a public health issue.
+It notably developed a National Programme for the Voluntary Surrender of Firearms, which allowed the government to collect and destroy about 300,000 guns and two million rounds of ammunition.

-The country’s Weapons and Ammunition Management (WAM) capacities are considered efficient, and Argentina notably received assistance over the years by UNODC and UNLIREC to improve its weapons and ammunition stockpile management and disposal capacities.
+The country’s weapons and ammunition management practices are considered efficient, and Argentina has notably received assistance over the years from the UN Office on Drugs and Crime (UNODC) and the UN Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean (UNLIREC) to improve its weapons and ammunition stockpile management and disposal capacities.

 Launch the country dashboard

 Since the Small Arms Survey began collecting data in 1979, one accidental explosion has been reported in Argentina.

 Source: “Unplanned Explosions at Munitions Sites (UEMS) Database,” Small Arms Survey, updated December 15, 2021, https://smallarmssurvey.org/database/unplanned-explosions-munitions-sites-uems.

 Insufficient information on cases of diversion in Argentina.

 To decrease the above-mentioned risks of accidental explosions and diversion, Argentina has disposed of approximately two million rounds of ammunition since 1992 (information in tonnes unavailable).